brockTnL/teaching-collection/README.md

 ## How would I use this?
 Give me an example

 Okay.
 Say you were asked to teach in a fourth year History classroom about primary sources.
 If you haven't done this before, you may have to create content from scratch.
 Luckily, a colleague has already created awesome content and has included it in the Teaching Collection.
 Using convenient facets, you select the "History" and "Upper-year" filter.
 In a few moments, you've identified appropriate, reusable content to remix for your lesson.
+Way to go 🙌

 ## Who contributed content?